jiangsheng/fsm97trainer/README.md

 Combined with the reset date feature (should only be run in the offseason) you can choose to go back to a few decades before the game officially starts and have corresponding player names from that era.

-Not the server only support TLS2 at the moment, on operation systems before Windows 10, updates and registery changes are required.

 #### Game bugs